Assured/canhack/README.md

 Try to find which arbitration IDs exist, what their functions are and how to control these functions using the API.

  - Can you turn on/off the “warning light”?
-(Only the left and right turn signals!)
  - Can you turn on all the lights at the same time?
  - Can you change the advertised speed?